dhillonsh/proj5-map/README.md

 * The default port is 5000, so the webserver should be reachable at http://localhost:5000 , and also through its IP address.

 ### Testing the Application ###
- * There are no tests for this application other than accessing the webpage at http://localhost:5000 and seeing the schedule display.
+ * There are no tests for this application other than accessing the webpage at http://localhost:5000 and seeing the map display.